Amit88k/Apache-Airflow/examples/03_scheduling_pipeline_using_LocalExecutor/01_postgreSQL_installation.md

 	OR

-	if the above command throws an error, you can do :
+	If the above command throws an error, you can do :
 	$ psql -U postgres

 8. Now, either you can set PostgreSQL to start on booting as :